better-internet/radworks-docs/docs/understanding-radicle/how-radicle-works.md

 of folders, files, and code.

 But if you take two Git repositories at face value, there's no genuine way of comparing them.
-You can look at the commit logs and diff individual files, but there's no way of knowing, just through the data that is stored in Git, whether project A and project B are meant to converge someday.
+You can look at the commit logs and diff individual files, but there's no way of knowing, just through the data stored in Git, whether project A and project B are meant to converge someday.
 Are their histories and `HEAD` meant to be the same?
 Can you tell which repository is meant to be canonical?

-All this uncertainty happens because source code is *portable*—it can be cloned, edited, and hosted somewhere else without the project's maintainer knowing about it.
+All this uncertainty happens because source code is *portable* &mdash; it can be cloned, edited, and hosted somewhere else without the project's maintainer knowing about it.

 Centralized code collaboration platforms like GitHub and GitLab also create identities for the projects they host.
-If you create two identical repositories on these platforms, their identities are `github.com/bob/project` and `gitlab.com/bob/project`.
-You might know they're the same, but to someone else, there's no guarantee that the projects are the same despite seemingly sharing a `bob/project` identity.
+If you have a project on GitHub with the identity of `github.com/bob/project`, someone else could create a completely separate project at `gitlab.com/bob/project`.
+Because identity (`bob/project`, in this case) on these platforms is portable, and not shared, it creates confusion around what's canonical and what's to be trusted.

 With centralized platforms, the code remains portable, but the *identity is non-portable*.